AndreaDiotallevi/motorway/readme.md

 -   The user makes an API request
 -   Does Redis contain the asking query?
 -   If yes, return that straight away
--   If not, make the database queries and, before returning, save the API response in Redis with a key of `vehicleId + timestamp`
+-   If not, make the database queries and, before returning, save the API response in Redis with a key of `vehicleId + timestamp` and TTL of 60 seconds

 ### 2.4 Ensure reliability